hadolint/hadolint/README.md

 ## Rules

-List of implemented rules.
+Incomplete list of implemented rules.
+Click on the error code to get more detailed information.

+- Rules with the prefix `DL` originate from **hadolint**.
 Take a look into `Rules.hs` to find the implementation of the rules.
-Rules with the prefix `DL` originate from **hadolint** while rules with the `SC` prefix originate from **ShellCheck**.
-Click on the error code to get more detailed information.
+- Rules with the `SC` prefix originate from **ShellCheck** (Only the most common rules are listed, there are dozens more)

 Please [create an issue](https://github.com/lukasmartinelli/hadolint/issues/new) if you have an idea for a good rule.
-Only the most common **ShellCheck** rules are listed.

 | Rule                                                              | Decscription
 | ----------------------------------------------------------------- | --------------------------------------------------------------------------------------------------